anneg1000/mygettingandcleaningdata/CodeBook.md

 6. Write the tidy dataset to a txt file with row.name=FALSE, named 'tidydata.txt'
 7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject, and write it to a text file named 'tidydata_with_average.txt', which has 180 rows and 68 variables, including subject, activity, and those mean/sd measurements
 8. Additionally, the code reshaped the data from wide-format to long-format using melt() based on the 'subject' and 'activity' for all related measurements, and writes to a 3rd file named 'tidydata_with_average_long.txt'.

+### Tidy DataSet Information
+The tidy dataset from step 7 above contains 180 observations, corresponding to 30 subjects’ average activity data for 6 types of activities.

+There are 68 variables in the tidy dataset.
+The first two are 'subject' and 'activity', and the rest of 66 variables are the average of mean values and standard deviation values for the data collected.